akdevalliance/about/white-paper.md

 would not afford them the time to continue with the group.
 Within 7 years, there have been 3-4 programmer meetup groups that have been formed and disbanded.
-B. **Lack of awareness:​** When programmers were asked why they didn't participate in the community, the most common answer was that they were unaware that a programming community existed or that there were enough programmers in the state.
+B. **Lack of awareness:** When programmers were asked why they didn't participate in the community, the most common answer was that they were unaware that a programming community existed or that there were enough programmers in the state.
-C. **Too niche:​** Specificity of groups lead to less overall participation thus groups never hit a critical mass of participation to keep groups moving forward.
+C. **Too niche:** Specificity of groups lead to less overall participation thus groups never hit a critical mass of participation to keep groups moving forward.
 For example, a web developer may not attend a game developer meetup.
-D. **Lack of engagement with students:​** Very little or no engagement with the University of Alaska to develop a pipeline of members.
+D. **Lack of engagement with students:** Very little or no engagement with the University of Alaska to develop a pipeline of members.
-E. **Lack of engagement with major employers: ​** Very little or no engagement with State of Alaska, federal organizations, or private industry employers.
+E. **Lack of engagement with major employers:** Very little or no engagement with State of Alaska, federal organizations, or private industry employers.
-F. **Lack of incentive for attendance:​** 9/10 programmer meetups in Seattle provided specific learning topics as opposed to social meetups for networking.
+F. **Lack of incentive for attendance:** 9/10 programmer meetups in Seattle provided specific learning topics as opposed to social meetups for networking.
 Over 70% of those meetups provided food and other forms of participation benefits.
 Benefits were provided by potential employers, technology